SD2E/api-user-guide/docs/create_application_01.md

     └── hello.sh
 ```

+From this point forward, we will refer to this location on our local machine
-Next, we will edit each of the files in turn.
+as `~/fastqc/`.
+Next, we will edit the files necessary to containerize the app.

 Proceed to [Containerize your app](create_application_02.md)